katarinasupe/katarinasupe/README.md

 ### Hi, I'm Katarina 👋

-Head of Developer Experience at [Memgraph](https://memgraph.com) — an open-source graph database for real-time, connected data and AI.
+Head of Developer Experience at [Memgraph](https://memgraph.com) — the graph engine for AI context.
 I work at the intersection of developers, graphs, and AI, with Python as my go-to language.

 #### 🚀 AI projects I've worked on